Do Go On - 206 - Dungeons and Dragons

 Gary and Dave, two great names, we can all agree.

-So, did they know each other until this point?
+So they didn't know each other until this point?

-Yeah, that was that was a bit of sizzle and I'm gonna flash back now to when Dave was born in Minnesota in 1947
+And I'm going to flashback now to when Dave was born in Minnesota in 1947.

 Where is it?